robin-raymond/zax.io/basics.md

 lifetimecast    // unsafe shared lifetime cast operator
                 // converts a raw pointer to share a lifetime with an existing
-                // `strong` or `handle` pointer outermorph      // outer type morphing operator
+                // `strong` or `handle` pointer outerof         // outer type instance of operator
                 // convert from contained type pointer to container type pointer
-                // (safely via a managed type's RTTI) lifetimemorph   // shared lifetime morphing operator
+                // (safely via a managed type's RTTI) lifetimeof      // shared lifetimeof operator
                 // binds a raw pointer to an existing `strong` or `handle`
                 // pointer (safely checks if the pointer to a type points to
                 // memory within the allocated `strong` or `handle` pointer)